RobertFehrmann/concurrency_framework/README.md

 In some instances certain statements need to be executed sequentially (like in the sample below).
 We first execute a "show" which is immediately followed by a result_scan.
 To support this type of pattern, you define the sql statements in an array.

 The example below shows for instance how to get a list of statements to script all roles in an account into a table.
+The full code can be found in the [samples directory](../samples).

 ```
 select